Hyle-org/devhub-hyle/docs/developers/getting-started/devnet.md

 cp ./src/utils/conf_defaults.ron config.ron
 ```

-Here's an example of how you can configure your setup using environment variables:
+As an alternative, you can configure your setup using environment variables:

 ```bash
 HYLE_RUN_INDEXER=false
 HYLE_CONSENSUS__SLOT_DURATION=100
 ```

-##### Environment variables

 This is the default configuration for a node.
 All variables can be customized on your single-node instance.